 - the content has been made available by the copyright holder

-- the content is not password-protected (Ex: members-only section)
+- the content is not password-protected (Ex: library subscriptions, members-only section)

 - there is no clearly visible notice prohibiting educational use (Ex: the copyright symbol is not a visible notice)

 Internet content that pass the four criteria include:

 - Publications from NGOs

 - Documents from regulatory bodies, agencies or professional associations